What Is The Best Wheelchair For Travel? Lightweight Foldable Wheelchairs Ready To Go!

 Anyone who needs a wheelchair at home is going to need one while traveling or on vacation, right?
 Some people can walk fine at home but need a portable wheelchair for longer distances.

 The best wheelchairs for travel are small and lightweight so they are easy to load, lift, and manage as you go about your journey.
-Plus, they should be durable to withstand the abuse of constant folding, unfolding, and stowing.
+Plus, they should be durable enough to withstand the abuse of constant folding, unfolding, and stowing.

 So, in this guide, I’m going to show you what your travel wheelchair options are and teach you what to look for.
 Plus, as a custom wheelchair specialist at a home medical equipment company, I am going to share some of my favorites with you.

-Types Of Wheelchairs
+Types of Wheelchairs

 You can find several different types of wheelchairs for travel, be it for yourself or someone you love.
 The two prominent categories are electric/powered and manual.
 My reviews later on cover good choices for both.

-Manual wheelchairs either get self-propelled by the user or just pushed by someone accompanying the rider (aka a transport wheelchair).
 They’re pretty simple to use, and they’re very similar to the wheelchairs you can borrow at many places.
 Manual travel wheelchairs often mean keeping a smaller profile and easier transportation during a trip.

-Powered wheelchairs have electric batteries so they can run on their own, if they have a sufficient charge.
+Powered wheelchairs have electric batteries so they can run on their own if they have a sufficient charge.
 They can also be self-powered by the user if they need or want to.

-Power Chairs vs Manual Wheelchairs: The Pros And Cons
+Power Chairs vs Manual Wheelchairs: The Pros and Cons

 In deciding between lightweight power and manual chair options, you need to weigh the benefits and drawbacks of each one.